FendlerConsulting/ninja-quartz/README.md

   For the time being, only `CronTrigger`s are used (the standard trigger's behavious is already available in Ninja's default scheduler).
   To set a schedule, add the required String parameter `cronSchedule` to the annotation.

+- Bind the classes containing your annotated methods using `bind(YourClassWithScheduledMethods.class)` in `conf.Module`.

 - Enjoy :-)